enzomar/sonar/README.md

 ![create](images/test.png)

-and select to analyze the repository locally
+Click **Set Up.** and select to analyze the repository locally

 ![analysis](images/analysis.png)

-Then click on "generate"
+Then click on **Generate**.

 ![generate](images/generate.png)

-And finally keep not of the TOKEN (ie. sqp_4089e3b40374e096cd9dd7769fa31cf6b04fe1da
+Finally keep note of the TOKEN (ie. sqp_4089e3b40374e096cd9dd7769fa31cf6b04fe1da

 ![token](images/token.png)

 you will use in the next step.
-Click Continue.

 ## Run

-Go to the project folder you want to scan
+In a new terminal, go to the source folder you want to scan

 ```bash
 cd ${SOURCEPATH}